 Girl Up, a nonprofit that empowers young women leaders and promotes gender equality, shares stories of women served by their programs.
 Notice how these stories are told by program participants speaking in the first person.

-One effective way to convey your organization’s impact is through stories told by, or about, volunteers and local staff.
+Another effective way to convey your organization’s impact is through stories told by, or about, volunteers and local staff.
 Charity: water talks about the work of local partner organization Water for People in Rwanda through this film on Facebook that invites the viewer into their world.

-Another creative strategy is to use video to transport your audience, live, to the site of your work.
+Video helps to transport your audience, live, to the site of your work.
 Look to leaders in your field to see how other nonprofits are using live-streaming video to share their stories with the world.

 You can also find additional inspiration from our post on inclusive videos for nonprofit campaigns.